Elizabeth Bellamy: Move to New York City, 1911-1929

 Although Elizabeth is last seen on the series in 1910, it is mentioned that she has moved to New York, and has married an attorney named Dana J. Wallace.
 No other information is given as to why she moved, and how she met Wallace.

 In 1914, when talking to Georgina, Rose refers to Elizabeth and "her husband and children", meaning that she and Wallace have at least one child, since Elizabeth had only one child prior to her second marriage.
 Lady Marjorie is on her way to see Elizabeth in New York when the Titanic sinks and Lady Marjorie drowns.
 Elizabeth becomes entitled to the style 'The Honourable' when her father is raised to the peerage in 1917.

-While James is in America in 1928-1929, he visits Elizabeth in New York.
-While James is there, he and Wallace invest in the stock market and James becomes wealthy.
+In 1924, Georgina stays with Elizabeth in New York, and while James is in America in 1928-1929, he visits Elizabeth.
+While James is in New York, he and Wallace invest in the stock market and James becomes wealthy.
 The 29 October 1929 stock market crash occurs and Wallace loses money, but manages to pull some funds out in time.
 James, back in London, does not hear about the stock market crash for many hours, and by then, it is too late - he has lost all of his money.